dustinfarris/dustinfarris/content/blog/tech/2014-12-11-the-state-of-ember-django-adapter.md

 npm install --save-dev ember-django-adapter
 ```

-There a few extra perks in the addon, such as blueprints for generating customizable adapter/serializer extensions.
+There are a few extra perks in the addon, such as blueprints for generating customizable adapter/serializer extensions.

 ## Version 1.0 (in progress)